2025–2026 Iran–United States negotiations: Post-third round developments

-Fourth round
+4th round

 The fourth round of talks were held on May 11 in Oman prior to Trump's visit to the Middle East.
-The talks were high-level only, focusing on a broader framework, with technical negotiators not participating. lasted for more than three hours, with both sides calling the discussions difficult but constructive and agreeing to continue.
-According to unnamed Iranian officials, Iran proposed a joint nuclear-enrichment project with regional Arab states and U.S. investment as an alternative to dismantling its nuclear program.
-U.S. envoy Steve Witkoff denied this was discussed.
-The plan's feasibility remains uncertain given regional tensions and the lack of diplomatic ties between Iran and the U.S. for 45 years.
+The talks were high-level only, focusing on a broader framework, with technical negotiators not participating.
+The talks lasted for more than three hours, with both sides calling the discussions difficult but constructive and agreeing to continue.
+According to unnamed Iranian officials, Iran proposed a joint nuclear-enrichment project with regional Arab states and US investment as an alternative to dismantling its nuclear program.
+US envoy Steve Witkoff denied this was being discussed.
+The plan's feasibility remained uncertain given regional tensions and the lack of diplomatic ties between Iran and the US for 45 years.

-On May 12 the U.S. imposed new sanctions targeting Iranian nuclear research with possible military applications, followed days later by sanctions on individuals and entities in China and Iran over support for Iran's ballistic missile program.
+On May 12, the US imposed new sanctions targeting Iranian nuclear research with possible military applications, followed days later by sanctions on individuals and entities in China and Iran over support for Iran's ballistic missile program.
 On May 14, 52 senators and 177 congressmen wrote a letter to Trump to reject any deal that would allow Iran to continue uranium enrichment, stating that no agreement should leave open a path to nuclear weapons.
 On May 14, Iran ratified the UN Convention against Transnational Organized Crime as part of its efforts to meet the FATF Action Plan requirements for improving its anti-money laundering and counter-terrorism financing system.